Work Education Program

 What do work hours pay for?

 Students work 15 hours per week, and two 40-hour work weeks during the academic year.
-These hours are applied to the Cost of Education, which is $18,700 annually for the 2017-18 academic year.
-These work hours account for $4,312 of the Cost of Education, with state and federal grants (if students qualify), and a scholarship from the College covering the remainder.
+These hours are applied to the Tuition Assurance, which is $19,800 annually for the 2022-23 academic year.
+These work hours account for $6,720 of the Tuition Assurance, with state and federal grants (if students qualify), and a scholarship from the College covering the remainder.
 If students participate in the summer work program, these hours are applied toward room and board charges for the upcoming academic year.
 Students work one of two options: Twelve weeks at 40 hours per week, or six weeks at 40 hours per week.
 Under the first option, room and board is covered for the entire upcoming academic year, and under the second option only one semester is covered.
 Information about the Summer Work Scholarship is available on the C of O scholarships page, and information about the work program in general and summer work on the work education page.

 How are students selected for the Summer Work Education Program Room and Board Scholarship?

 Any full-time, residence hall student may apply to work for six weeks or the full twelve weeks during the summer.
 Each six-week period worked will cover the room and board costs for one semester of the following academic year.
 It will also cover room and board during the summer work period.
 All students are selected based on demonstrated financial need according to the FAFSA.
 This is another reason it is so important to complete the FAFSA in a timely manner.
 Returning students apply for the Summer Work Program during the month of February and new students may apply immediately after they have been admitted to the College.
 Information about the Summer Work Scholarship is available at C of O scholarships page, and information about the work program in general and summer work is available at the work education page.

 May students working in the Summer Work Education Program (SWEP) also work off campus jobs during the summer?